RopleyIT/HBScore/README.md

 lots of sheets of paper along your handbell table.
 Tapping the right half of the screen with a finger (tablets) or clicking a mouse in the right half of the screen advances the display one page of music.
 Tapping in (most of) the left half of the screen goes back a page.
 Tapping in the top left corner brings up a context menu with menu items big enough to poke with your finger if using a tablet.
 These allow you to rewind to the first page of music, or the quit the program.
+Note that repeat marks in the HBScore music editing program are expanded out in the DisplayScore application.
+Hence while playing a piece it is not necessary to frantically wind back to the start of a repeat.

 ### Licensing
 This product is published under the [standard MIT License](https://opensource.org/licenses/MIT).
 The specific wording for this license is as follows: